JanssenProject/jans/docs/cedarling/patterns/annotation-response-shaping.md

 ## Overlapping Permits Need a Restrictive Merge

-A standard analyst querying a dataset that carries `special_category` satisfies two of these policies, so both appear in the decision:
+A standard analyst querying a dataset that carries `special_category` with `min_clearance` of `"standard"` satisfies two of these policies, so both appear in the decision:

 ```text
 ALLOW  reason: permit_query_standard